learnscripture/learnscripture.net/docs/ftl_primer.rst

 * Comments - these start with ``#`` and are explanations for the benefit of the translator.
 They do not need to be translated.

-* Message IDs - these are words separated by hyphens and are used to identifier a particular bit of text.
+* Message IDs - these are words separated by hyphens and are used to identify a particular bit of text.
 They must not be changed.

 * Message body - the actual text to be translated.